yenxuan1381/COMP2042_CW_hcyyl10/README.md

 	- Brick Factory
 	- Ball Factory
 	- Added Singleton to Player Class
-- Added meaningful JUnit tests
+- Added meaningful JUnit tests, testing for the void methods for each class
 	- BrickTest
 	- BallTest
 	- WallTest